Roger Morris (architect)

 Roger Morris (19 April 1695 – 31 January 1749) was an English architect whose connection with Colen Campbell brought him to the attention of Henry Herbert, 9th Earl of Pembroke, with whom Morris collaborated on a long series of projects.

 Biography

 Born in London, Morris received thorough practical training as a bricklayer, as he was described in 1724, when he built a house for himself on the Harley estate in Oxford Street, London.
-By 1730, in a larger house he built for himself in Green Street, he was described in the rates as a 'gentleman'.
+By 1730, in a larger house (which later became known as Hampden House) he built for himself in Green Street, he was described in the rates as a 'gentleman'.
 On his own account he was successfully involved in speculative building in London, which may have supported his position in life.